 Springform pans are made of two pieces that are held together with a clamp.
 The cake bakes in the pan and stays in it until ready to serve.

-If you are using your instant pot, it is important to use a pan that fits down inside the appliance.
+If you are using your instant pot, it is important to choose a pan that fits down inside the appliance.

 Putting It All Together

-Very little cooking is involved in this recipe for honey cheesecake.
+Very little cooking is involved in this recipe.
 It is rather a matter of melting and assembling things in the proper order.
 Here is a brief overview.

 1. Mix the melted butter with sugar and Graham Cracker crumbs in a small bowl.
 If you want to make your own crumbs – you will probably need about one sleeve of Graham crackers and a blender or food processor.
 You want a fine mix of crumbles.